What Is Divorce Mediation?

 Mediation Agreements Are Legally Binding

-If mediation does not work, the attempt can still afford both sides an opportunity to clear the air and possibly resolve some of their issues, even if there are other questions that ultimately need to go before a judge.
+If mediation does not work, the parties may have resolved some of their issues, even if there are other questions that need to go before a judge.
 Again, the mediator will not make any decisions for you.
 Nor will the mediator advise the judge on a course of action.
-The only function of the mediator is to assist you in reaching a settlement when possible.
+The only function of the mediator is to assist you in reaching a divorce settlement when possible.

 Hiring Your Own Attorney for Divorce Mediation